To enter Form 1099-Q distributions in your account, go to:

 A taxpayer may establish, for a designated beneficiary, a Coverdell Education Savings Account (ESA) to finance the qualified education expenses, if the taxpayer's modified AGI is less than $110,000 ($220,000 if filing a joint return).
 Contributions are not deductible to a Coverdell ESA but amounts deposited, grow tax-free in the account until distributed.

-How will this effect my return?
+How will this affect my return?

 If the distribution and the qualified education expenses are equal to, generally none of your earnings will be taxable.
 Generally, the IRS will not tax the earnings if the distribution was spent wholly for education expenses.